flydog-sdr/docs/docs/en/README.md

  - Raspberry Pi 3B/3B+/3A+
  - Raspberry Pi 4B

-## Who is Leading the FlyDog SDR Project?

-The FlyDog SDR Project is led by JieZhi Studio.

-"JieZhi Studio" is a group of people who are passionate about SDR technology and are committed to providing reliable and affordable SDR solutions for mainland Chinese gamers.

 ## Experience the Demo!

 The FlyDog SDR Project is now offering the following demos for users to try out, all of which have been volunteered by users.